ewanjones/hugo-blog/content/now/2021-september.md

 *Eating*:

 * I just got the dishoom cookbook and will attempt to recreate their ruby (vegan) chicken.
 * Still going strong with my sourdough!
-If you want a bit culture and advice on getting started, let me know
+If you want a bit of culture and advice on getting started, let me know

 *Watching*:
 * Money Heist